filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

    - Provide Extended NFT Gallery Schema for Ceramic Network
    - Store Galleries after creation or edit in IPFS

-Dev Team (Pair): Frank + Rene
+Dev Team (Pair): Frank
-Timeline: 2 weeks, August 2nd - August 14th
+Timeline: 2 weeks, July 14th - July 31th
 Funding:  USD 5000

-### 3. Filecoin Integration
+### 3. Filecoin as Cold Storage

 In order to provide long term storage or cold storage for galleries we need to provide a feature which allows the user to persist entire galleries on Filecoin.
 Right now almost every web3 user has a Metamask wallet, but not every user has FIL Wallet in the browser.
 Therefore we provide a Textile Powergate which creates for every NFT User an Account and provide some FIL to persist Galleries long term.